 While the same application materials are typically required for online applications, a few of the standards have changed.
 Check out these tips for drafting the perfect online cover letter and nab that in-demand job opening.

 Most online users have the attention span of monkeys on crack and this holds true for employers who are tasked with reviewing countless online applications.
 If you hope to effectively grab the attention of a potential employer with your online cover letter, be concise.
+Check out these best cover letter examples.

 Create a concise cover email by providing only the most pertinent of your qualifications in as few words as possible.
 Bullet points, brief paragraphs and links are great options for crafting a concise cover e-mail.